canjs/can-query-logic/doc/can-query-logic.md

         // So we return `UNDEFINABLE`.
         return QueryLogic.UNDEFINABLE;
     },
-    // Return a set that would load items in searchA that are not in
+    // Return a set that would load records in searchA that are not in
     // searchB.
     difference(searchA, searchB){
         // if searchA's text contains searchB's text, then